 Many live chat users don’t appreciate scripted responses

-29% of live chat users dislike hate scripted responses.
+29% of live chat users dislike scripted responses.
 The reason for this is that scripted responses tend to lack personalization and relevancy.
-In order to please live chat users, use scripted responses sparingly, possibly only to alter them that their chat has been received and a representative is coming soon.
-Ultimately, when users engage via web chat, they expect to receive real human support.
+To please live chat users, use scripted responses sparingly, possibly only to alter them that their chat has been received and a representative is coming soon.
+Ultimately, when users engage via webchat, they expect to receive real human support.

 80% of companies say their live chat reps have to use multiple systems to find needed info

 While quality trumps speed, speed still matters.
 80% of companies report that their live chat representatives need to access multiple systems to get the information they need to serve customers and website visitors.
 Also, one-third of companies say that their knowledge base is not easy to use for live chat representatives.
 These inefficiencies can create obstacles to speed and a positive live chat experience.

 These live chat statistics prove that while this technology is on the rise, there are still obstacles to face.
 With live chat adoption growing, customers are expecting faster and better service from live chat agents.
 Companies need to improve how they manage live chat so that customers are getting the experience they expect.